Drawer and Shelf Combo Inserts: The Best of Both Worlds?

 A combo insert is usually the better call when:

-- you want one insert to do a bit more heavy lifting
+• you want one insert to do more of the heavy lifting

 Open shelving is quick and simple, but it can go sloppy fast if you are storing lots of smaller clothing.
 Neatly folded stacks have a habit of becoming not-that by about day three.